loading...

 Day 8 : Departure from Spoleto

+This morning after breakfast, your journey ends.
+You can of course opt to spend some more time in Spoleto if you want.
 From Spoleto there are many direct trains to Rome (or Florence).
 There are (shuttle) buses to the train station at walking distance from the hotel.
-A taxi transfer to any place can be arranged at any time.
+A taxi transfer to any destination can be arranged at any time.

 Tour details